 Sleeping pad (inflating Nemo pad at camp)

-Most high-quality pads have undergone testing for warmth
+Most high-quality pads have undergone testing for warmth | Credit: Jason Hummel

 Does a Higher R-Value Cost More?

 Having a sleeping pad with a higher R-value than you need certainly won’t hurt, but it will almost always come with a weight penalty and price increase.
 This will likely be an issue for ounce-counting ultralighters and even for the everyday backpacker on longer trips where weight can add up quickly.
-For example, the Exped Dura 8R with an R-value of 7.8 comes in at 2 pounds 1 ounce and costs a pricey $250, while the Therm-a-Rest NeoAir XLite NXT (R-value: 4.5)—which will suffice for most 3-season trips—shaves off 1 pound 4 ounces and $40.
-And keep in mind that you can always use a layered set-up—a 3-season air pad and a lightweight closed-cell foam pad, for example—which lends versatility in addition to warmth.
+For example, the Exped Dura 8R with a winter-ready R-value of 7.8 comes in at 2 pounds 1 ounce (for the medium size) and costs a pricey $250, while the Therm-a-Rest NeoAir XLite NXT (R-value: 4.5)—which will suffice for most 3-season trips—shaves off 1 pound 4 ounces and $40.
+And keep in mind that you can always use a layered setup—a 3-season air pad and a lightweight closed-cell foam pad, for example—which lends versatility in addition to warmth.
 But in the end, if you don’t mind the added weight or cost, a sleeping pad with a higher R-value is certainly a nice piece of gear to own.

 Sleeping Pad R-Value (Nemo Switchback)